 Is there a difference between the Scriptures and the Word of God?
-Yes, there is a difference, but for the most part, the two are the same.
-Let’s look at the Word of God and the Scriptures being the same.
+Here are the Scriptures that demonstrate the unity of the Word and the Scriptures:

-(2) In 1 Corinthians 14:36–37, the Word of God is clearly the message being taught concerning matters of decency and order in the assembly, and that message contained the written commands.
-In the next chapter of 1 Corinthian 15:1–4, Paul noted “the Gospel” being “that Word” that he preached “according to the Scriptures”.
-Here the Word is written.
+(3) In 1 Corinthians 14:36–37, the Word of God is clearly the message being taught concerning matters of decency and order in the assembly.
+That message contained the written commands as Paul revealed, “I am writing to you are a command of the Lord.”
+In the next chapter of 1 Corinthian 15:1–4, Paul noted “the Gospel” being “that Word” that he preached “according to the Scriptures.”
+The Word is written.
 “Write” is the Greek word grapho, which is the verb form of Scripture, graphei.
 John also plainly stated that the Apostles wrote “concerning the Word of Life” (1 John 1:1–4).
-John confirmed that Revelation is the written Word of God that can be read (Rev 1:2–3).
+John confirmed that Revelation is the written Word of God that one reads (Rev 1:2–3).

-(3) Now also note that Peter revealed that “we”, John and himself, have the “word of prophecy”, and he wrote generally of “prophecy of Scripture” in reference to Scripture written by “we”, who are John and Peter excluding the martyred James (2 Pet 1:19–21).
+(4) Peter revealed that “we,” John and himself, have the “word of prophecy,” and he wrote generally of “prophecy of Scripture” in reference to Scripture written by “we” who are John and Peter excluding the martyred James (2 Pet 1:19–21).
 Scripture is the written Word.
 Peter spoke of the wisdom given to Paul, which is the Word that Paul wrote in his letters, which are Scripture (2 Pet 3:15–16).

 There is a good parallel for this conclusion.
 This parallel is as a preacher writes a complete manuscript of his message before or after preaching, and the message that he preaches is more than the manuscript.
 What is the difference between this man’s word and his manuscript?
-Well, there is no difference in message, just the manuscript is the written message that he preaches.
+There is no difference in message except the manuscript is the written message that he preaches.
 Likewise, the Word is not bound to the page, but the Scriptures are the only source of the written Word.